Insight from Dr. Elin Cohen

 Many people feel overwhelmed when faced with a case of head lice on themselves or in the family.
 Successful treatment requires patience and often repetition, with a plan of killing any live bugs and avoiding any new ones!
 With a systematic approach, even the toughest cases can be beat.

-Choose A Treatment Protocol With Natural Essential Oils.
+Choose A Treatment Protocol With natural, non-toxic Essential Oils.

 There are several methods of eliminating the live lice and nymphs.
 Some people may choose from the commonly used pyrethrin- or permethrin-based shampoos and rinses.
-But I recommend choosing only treatment products formulated with natural essential oils as active ingredients.
+But I recommend choosing only treatment products formulated with natural, non-toxic essential oils as active ingredients.

 After elimination of the live lice and nymphs, the next step is to perform a systematic “comb-out,” which involves dividing the hair into small, one-inch sections.
 Using a professional long-toothed lice comb, comb the sections from above, below, and from each side.
 This approach will almost always catch every nit and louse.